 Wheezing is most obvious when a person is breathing out (exhaling), but can also be heard when breathing in (inhaling).

 Anyone--from infants to elderly adults--can develop wheezing.
 Children with asthma often develop wheezing.
 Wheezing is also quite common in infants; it is estimated that up to 25 to 30 percent of infants develop wheezing in their first year of life.

 Wheezing may be more common in babies because of their smaller airways.
 Also, children under two are susceptible to a common, but easily treatable condition called bronchiolitis.
 This is caused by a viral respiratory infection and can cause wheezing.

 In adults, smokers and individuals with emphysema and heart failure are more likely to develop wheezing.

 What are the causes of wheezing?

-The causes of wheezing widely vary.
-They range from chronic, usually manageable conditions such as asthma to very serious conditions that include heart failure.
+The causes of wheezing vary widely, and range from chronic (long-term), usually manageable conditions such as asthma, to very serious conditions that include heart failure.
 The most common causes of wheezing include: